 Alejandro de la Vega

+All Reviewer comments are denoted in italics.
+Quotes from our revised manuscript are italicized and underlined.

 Reviewer 1

-Reviewer’s comments are denoted in italics.
-All grammatical suggestions were taking into consideration throughout.

-We have summarized our changes to the major suggestions by this reviewer.
+Because of the length of this review (which we found very helpful!), we have not explicitly reproduced all of the reviewer’s comments.
+Instead, we have summarized our responses to the reviewer’s major suggestions.
 We have also included a point-by-point response to minor comments not encompassed by the major suggestions.
+We do not explicitly address the typos or grammatical changes suggested by the reviewer, but have followed the reviewer’s recommendations in virtually all cases.

 Major / General